The Charles Eliot Norton Lectures

 Bathers, Bodies, Beauty: The Visceral Eye

 Linda Nochlin explores the contradictions and dissonances that mark experience as well as art.
 Her book confronts the issues posed in representations of the body in the art of impressionists, modern masters, and contemporary realists and post-modernists.
 In many ways a personal book, Bathers, Bodies, Beauty brings to bear a lifetime of looking at, teaching, talking about, wrestling with, loving, and hating art to reveal and complicate the visceral experience of art.

 In Remembering the Future, Luciano Berio shares with us some musical experiences that “invite us to revise or suspend our relation with the past and to rediscover it as part of a future trajectory.”
 His scintillating meditation on music and the ways of experiencing it reflects the composer’s profound understanding of the history and contemporary practice of his art.
 Berio’s tone is conversational, often playful, punctuated by arresting aphorisms.

-Children of the Mire: Modern Poetry from Romanticism to the Avant-Garde, Revised and Enlarged Edition
+Children of the Mire: Modern Poetry from Romanticism to the Avant-Garde, New and Enlarged Edition